DIY Screwdriver Holder

 You could drill these holes with a regular drill bit or a spade bit but these bits tend to tear the wood and produce a hole with rough, jagged sides.
 This means more sanding is needed to smooth the hole.

-I used a drill to make these holes, but if you have a drill press, you can use it instead.
+I used a handheld drill to make these holes, but if you have a drill press, you can use it instead.

 Related: Impact Driver vs Drill: What’s the Difference?